 Taylor (1993) allows for heterogeneity in the frequency of price adjustment, by considering the case where the duration of the price contracts varies across different groups of firms.
 Considering that the distribution of firms is uniform over durations in [1,N] the hazard rate is monotonically increasing.
-In turn, Álvarez et al. (2005) introduce an annual Calvo model, whereby the hazard rate is constant every 12, 24, 36, ... periods and incorporate it in a mixture of Calvo agents.
+In turn, Álvarez et al. (2005) introduce an annual Calvo model, whereby the hazard rate is constant every 12, 24, 36, ... periods8 and incorporate it in a mixture of Calvo agents.
 The hazard rate of the finite mixture is monotonically decreasing with spikes every 12, 24, 36... periods.

-Aoki (2001) introduced a heterogenous economy with a flexible sector -in which prices change continuously- and a sticky sector- in which prices are set as in Calvo (1983).
-The hazard rate of this model is constant after the second period, as in Galí and Gertler (1999).
+Aoki (2001) introduced a heterogenous economy with a flexible sector-in which prices change continuously-and a sticky sector-in which prices are set as in Calvo (1983).
+The hazard rate of this model is constant after the second period.
 Carvalho (2006) has generalised this model allowing for n sectors and not imposing the existence of a fully flexible sector.
 The hazard rate corresponds to a mixture of Calvo price setters and is monotonically decreasing, converging to the hazard rate of the stickiest sector. [Álvarez et al. (2005)].
-The generalized NKPC that accounts explicitly for heterogeneity in price stickiness is:
+Interestingly, monetary shocks in this model have considerably larger and more persistent real effects than in identical-firms economies with a similar degree of rigidities, so assuming homogeneity in the frequency of price adjustment is not an innocuous assumption.